Down Twisted

-Down Twisted is a 1987 thriller film, directed by Albert Pyun, starring Carey Lowell, Charles Rocket, Courteney Cox, Norbert Weisser, Linda Kerridge, Trudi Dochtermann and Nicholas Guest.
+Down Twisted is a 1987 thriller film, directed by Albert Pyun, and starring Carey Lowell, Charles Rocket, Courteney Cox, Norbert Weisser, Linda Kerridge, Trudi Dochtermann and Nicholas Guest.

 Plot

 A naïve, good-hearted Los Angeles waitress does not think twice about helping her troubled roommate.
 Her help lands her in Central America fleeing for her life with a grungy mercenary.